 - Brunch-10:30am-1:30pm- All You Care To Eat

 - Dinner- 4:00pm-8:00pm- All You Care To Eat.

 Dinner reservations are encouraged in the Dining Hall.
 Create an account with your Canisius Email and student ID to reserve a dinner slot at dineoncampus.com/canisius/login.

 - Saturday and Sunday 10:00 a.m. -9:00 p.m.

 - Monday- Thursday 10:00 a.m. - 4:00 p.m.

 - Friday 10:00 a.m. - 3:00 p.m.

 KAC and Fitness Center

-Fitness facilities are subject to New York State guidelines for gym operations.
-Information about the use of these and other recreational spaces on campus will be released as soon as it becomes available.
+Fitness facilities (for student use only) are subject to New York State guidelines for gym operations.
+Information about the use of these and other recreational spaces on campus is outlined below: